 Subverted with the Cirque du Soleil song "Pokinoï".
 This is a legitimate use of the symbol, but it's a diaeresis for French: it shows that it's pronounced with an "oy" rather than a "wa".

 Röyksopp is a Norwegian electronica duo.
-The reason for the alternative orthography is not clear, but one might wonder if it has something to do with how "røyksopp" simply is the Norwegian word for "puffball".
+The reason for the alternative orthography is not clear, but one might wonder if it has something to do with how "røyksopp" simply is the Norwegian word for "puffball" (ø in Norwegian is equivalent in sound value to German and Swedish ö).

 Daniel Amos (an alternative rock band you could only mistake for metal if you've never heard any metal before) released an album named Calhöun.
 On the album cover, they abbreviated their name as "Dä".